 The goal of the UIC Heritage Garden internship program is to establish a sustainable educational model with activities that can help mobilize other students on campus around environmental and cultural sustainability issues.
 We accomplish this goal through educational activities including:

 - Intellectual Framework Discussion ‐ Student interns and leaders participate in an orientation discussion about the project framework and its link to the Chicago Climate Action Plan and the UIC Climate Action Plan.

 - Readings and Discussions ‐ Student interns and leaders will lead weekly discussions related to environmental and cultural sustainability issues.
 Each program participant will be responsible for selecting and assigning a reading and leading a group discussion.

-- Hands on Horticulture and Demonstrations ‐ Student interns and leaders will partake in demonstrations displaying best garden practices and will engage in daily garden work in the satellite sites.
+- Hands on Horticulture and Demonstrations ‐ Student interns and leaders learn best gardening practices and engage in daily garden maintenance in the satellite sites.

-- Research ‐ Student interns and leaders will research plants for the new garden and satellites that have cultural significance; collect stories from families, friends, and members of their community about practices that are friendly to the environment; and collect family recipes to pass these down to younger generations and document how the recipes have changed over time.
+- Research ‐ Student interns and leaders research plants for the satellite gardens that have cultural significance; collect stories from families, friends, and members of their community about practices that are friendly to the environment; and collect family recipes to pass these down to younger generations and document how the recipes have changed over time.

-- Develop public program ‐ Student interns and leaders will develop and implement public educational events to engage students, faculty, staff and neighboring communities on issues of environmental sustainability and cultural diversity.
+- Public Programs ‐ Student interns and leaders develop and implement public educational events to engage students, faculty, staff and neighboring communities on issues of environmental sustainability and cultural diversity.

-- Creative Project ‐ Student interns and leaders will work with artists from the community to develop a creative project.
+- Creative Project ‐ Student interns and leaders work with artists or community leaders to develop a creative project.
 Examples include sculptures, quilts, jewelry, toolkit project, and other various art pieces.